Classification of materials with phonon angular momentum and microscopic origin of angular momentum: Microscopic origin of angular momentum

-Now let us consider the next term in the expansion from Eq.~\ref{eq:eom}.
+In other words, if a solid has a broken time-reversal symmetry, that breaking will spill into the velocity-force constant matrix $G_{ij}^{\alpha \beta}$, and therefore ionic motion will also experience broken time-reversal symmetry.
+For example, this means that reversing the direction of the magnetization in bulk ferromagnetic iron from $+\hat{\bm z}$ to $-\hat{\bm z}$ will change the sign of $G_{ij}^{\alpha \beta}$ as well.

+(Alternatively, we can demonstrate this point also by considering the expansion in Eq.~\ref{eq:eom}.
 From this expansion, the $G^{\alpha \beta}_{ij}$ term can be seen as the second derivative of energy, once with respect to atomic position and once with respect to atomic velocity.
 Therefore, velocity-force $G^{\alpha \beta}_{ij}$ changes sign under time-reversal as the velocity also changes sign under time-reversal.
-In fact, any term in the equation of motion Eq.~\ref{eq:eom} with an odd number of time derivatives will change sign under time-reversal symmetry.
+In fact, any term in the equation of motion Eq.~\ref{eq:eom} with an odd number of time derivatives will change sign under time-reversal symmetry.)

 Therefore, the phonon angular momentum in ferromagnetic iron, and any other material in class IV, will originate not from $F^{\alpha \beta}_{ij}$ but from terms with an odd number of time-derivatives.
 Clearly, the dominant contribution will come from $G^{\alpha \beta}_{ij}$, as it is the lowest term in the expansion with the correct number of time-derivatives.

-In class V both terms will contribute to the phonon angular momentum, as both are allowed by symmetry.
+In contrast to class III, in class IV the phonon angular momentum of the same phonon branch at $\bm{q}$ must have the same sign as that at $-\bm{q}$.
+This follows from Eq.~\ref{eq:sym_t} and such phonon band structure is sketched in Fig.~\ref{fig:summ}.